 Medically necessary medical care usually refers to treatment that cannot wait for your return home.
-Temporary residence usually refers to a stay of less than year in the destination country for the purpose of, for example, a holiday or exchange studies.
+Temporary residence usually refers to a stay of less than six months in the destination country for the purpose of, for example, a holiday or exchange studies.
 The need for treatment must emerge during the course of your stay.

 Treatment must be provided so that you can continue your stay abroad according to plan and are able to return safely home.

 You can obtain a European Health Insurance Card from Kela

 You can obtain a European Health Insurance Card if you are covered under the health insurance system in Finland or if Finland on some other basis is responsible for the costs of your medical care.

 - The card can be used in the public healthcare system of another EU or EEA country or of Switzerland.

 - You will receive treatment on the same terms and at the same price as the local residents.